Eskatrem/rustyhex/README.md

 Move using Arrow Keys or `hjkl` keys (Vi-like).

 To wait a "tick" press `.` or `,`.

+Use `u` to use item on the ground.
+Note: it takes quite a bit of time.
+Currently only medkits are implemented.

 Hold Left Shift to run (for forward) or strafe (for left and right).
 Hold Left Control to attack melee in given direction.